Daneshwari07/vica.github.io/index.md

     This portfolio reflects the knowledge, skills, and algorithmic thinking I’ve gained as part of my engineering journey.
   </p>
   <p style="font-size:16px; color:#333; line-height:1.6;">
-    This is more than just a collection of projects—it’s a window into how I approach problems creatively and analytically.
+    This is more than just a collection of project it’s a window into how I approach problems creatively and analytically.
 I’m excited to continue learning, building impactful solutions, and growing in the tech industry.
   </p>
 </div>